 The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
 The following topics are of relevance: protection during packaging, finishing and personalization, usage of hardware platform and treatment of user data.
-The augmented organizational security policy P.Add-Functions, coming from the additional security functionality of the cryptographic libraries, the augmented assumption A.Key-Function, related to the usage of key-depending function, and the threat memory access violation T.Mem-Access, due to specific TOE memory access control functionality, have been added.
-Details can be found in the Security Target [6] and [8], chapter 4.3.
+Details can be found in the Security Target [6], chapter 4.3.